 It is strongly recommended that all pertinent issues be discussed candidly among all stakeholders during the preliminary design phase to achieve "buy-in" by all parties and that a review of the higher-level objectives found in this code be undertaken.
-Stakeholders include the owner, operators, principal and other design professionals, code officials, contractors, representatives of the lenders, insurance and other firms who may have an impact on the design and use of the building.
-See the user's guide for Section 103.3.1.1 for a discussion of the considerations for the selection of this code.
+Stakeholders include the owner, operators, principal and other design professionals, code officials, contractors, representatives of the lenders, insurance and other firms who can have an impact on the design and use of the building.
+See the User's Guide for Section 102.3.1.1 for a discussion of the considerations for the selection of this code.